 The Russian government engaged in a sweeping and systematic campaign of interference in our elections.

-In the words of special counsel Robert Muller, quote, the Russian government perceived it would benefit from a Trump presidency and worked to secure that outcome.
+In the words of special counsel Robert Mueller, quote, the Russian government perceived it would benefit from a Trump presidency and worked to secure that outcome, close quote.

 The president welcomed that interference.

-We saw this in real time when President Trump asked Russia to hack political opponents.
+We saw this in real time when President Trump asked Russia to hack political opponent.

 The very next day, a Russian military intelligence unit attempted to hack that political opponent.